manala/manala-recipes/elao.app/README.md

 /!\ Note that the path to the secret will slightly differ from what the Vault server will display \
 /!\ If the path is `foo_bar/env` on the Vault server, it will become `foo_bar/data/env` in the template

+!!!
+Warning
+    Make sure to include the `secrets` directory into your release, using the `release_add` entry.

 ## Tips, Tricks, and Tweaks

 * Vagrant root privilege requirement